bcgov/jrcc-document-access-libs/README.md

 }
 ```

 The Properties of the published message should be : content_type = application/json.
+##### Note
-(Note: Make sure this is a property and not a header)
+Make sure this is a property and not a header

 The lib will try to get the content from Redis Storage with key and md5 specified in above key and md5.

 #### Setup